Another beautiful greenway is now available to visitors looking for outdoor activities in Ireland this summer and beyond.

 Newcastle West to Barnagh (10 km/6.21 miles)

-On this part of the greenway, you’ll be climbing into the Rooskagh Hills that lead to bogland and magnificent views of the Limerick Plains and the Golden Vale, an area of rolling pastureland that covers Counties Limerick, Tipperary, and Cork.
+Cyclists on this part of the greenway will find themselves in the Rooskagh Hills that lead to bogland and magnificent views of the Limerick Plains and the Golden Vale, an area of rolling pastureland that covers Counties Limerick, Tipperary, and Cork.

 It is known for its dairy farms.